kamula/Task-1/README.md

 1. src - Contains the API configurations

-2. accounts - Module (app) responsible for handling authentication functions and Accounts creations
+2. authentication - Module (app) responsible for handling authentication functions and User creation & login functionality

 3. transfers - Module (app) responsible for handling all the financial transactions